sai-praneeth-reddy/GT_Project1/README.md

 # Location of Programs and Data:

+## Hypothesis 1 - Income per Capita by Veronica Valencia

+- The programs that was used for the analysis is present in project1_veronica/Programs_your_hypo
+- The data that was used for the analysis is present in project1_veronica/Data_your_hypo

 ## Hypothesis 2 - Covid 19 case count vs Social Distancing by Sai Reddy